 International students seeking a large school will most likely want to attend a state university or college.
 State universities and colleges often have many majors and schools within the university or college.
 Some state universities and colleges have very good reputations and are accredited, which means the degree programs are recognized by most corporations and businesses.
-Some state universities and colleges with degree programs in aviation include Arizona State University, Bowling Green State University, Bridgewater State College, Delaware State University, Florida State College at Jacksonville, San Jose State University, Ohio State University, Utah State University, University of Nebraska, and Henderson State University.
+Some state universities and colleges with degree programs in aviation include Arizona State University, Bowling Green State University-Main Campus, Bridgewater State College, Delaware State University, Florida State College at Jacksonville, San Jose State University, Ohio State University-Main Campus, Utah State University, University of Nebraska at Omaha and Henderson State University.
 These colleges and universities are located throughout the US.

 International students seeking smaller schools to study aviation will find a variety of other types of colleges and universities.
 Throughout the US there are multiple community colleges which are usually smaller schools with local students from the surrounding community.
-After earning a two year associate's degree at a community college, international students can transfer to other schools to continue earning their bachelor's degree, which is a four year degree.
-Community colleges that offer degree programs in aviation include Colorado Northwestern Community College, Community College of Baltimore County, Community College of Beaver County, Dutchess Community College, Iowa Lakes Community College, Mercer County Community College, Salt Lake Community College, Sinclair Community College and North Shore Community College.
+After earning a two year Associate's Degree at a community college, international students can transfer to other schools to continue earning their bachelor's degree, which is a four year degree.
+Community colleges that offer degree programs in aviation include Colorado Northwestern Community College, The Community College of Baltimore County, Community College of Beaver County, Dutchess Community College, Iowa Lakes Community College, Mercer County Community College, Salt Lake Community College, and Sinclair Community College.

 There are other smaller schools that offer degrees in aviation that are not community colleges.
-Some of these schools are Embry-Riddle Aeronautical University, Everglades University, Florida Institute of Technology, Fox Valley Technical College, San Diego Christian College and Lynn University.
+Some of these schools are California Flight Academy, Embry Riddle Aeronautical University-Daytona Beach, Everglades University, Florida Institute of Technology, Fox Valley Technical College, Church Divinity School of the Pacific and Lynn University.
 These schools are located around the United States.

 Other criteria international students will want to choose their school based on along with whether or not the school has their degree program and the size of the school, is the location of the school, the price of the school and the culture of the school.